alexisoverton/CMSE-202-004-Habitable-Exoplanets-Project/README.md

 - Collin: Created exoplanet class and packaged all rows into exoplanet objects, also made habitable_zone_plot.py
 - Alexis: Cleaned Dataset and created arrays
 - Mickey: Made edits to exoplanet class to assist with data processing and made pie charts along with histograms at end.
-- Sydney and Emma: Made slides and made contributions to data processing
+- Sydney and Emma: Were assigned to create visualizations but others in the group completed them instead.
+Emma created, managed, and wrote most of the slides and made contributions to data processing.